tlwilliams895/gis-devops/docs/_sources/week06/project/index.rst.txt

 3. Setup a LaunchConfiguration to spin up new Web App EC2 instances
 4. You setup a VPC for your Web app, RDS, and Elasticsearch
 5. Elasticsearch is hosted on an EC2 inside your VPC
-6. Your application can consistently handle 300 requests per second
+6. Your VPC can Auto Scale under load
 7. Jenkins watches your repo pushes a release to S3 if all of the following pass:

    * All tests pass